-In our bad resume, you’ll notice that the job-seeker included an objective statement.
+In our bad resume example, you’ll notice that the job-seeker included an objective statement.
 In times past, the objective section was a traditional option in most resumes.
-With it, you can succinctly convey your career goals, and let any prospective employer know that you’re serious about the job.
+With it, you can succinctly convey your career goals, and let any prospective employer or hiring manager know that you’re serious about the job.
 On the surface, that seems like an important thing to do, but many experts now agree that the objective has outworn its welcome in the modern era.

 So, what should you do instead of using an objective?
 Use a summary statement to better represent who you are, what you’ve accomplished, and how you can benefit the prospective employer if you’re hired.
 The difference in presentation can be truly dramatic, since it allows you to focus on your value as an employee rather than on what you want from the company.